Battle of Wuhan: Dabie Mountains

 In the north of the Dabie Mountains, the Chinese 3rd Army Group of the Fifth War Zone stationed the 19th and 51st Army Groups and the 77th Army in the Liuan and Huoshan regions in Anqing.
 The 71st Army was tasked with the defense of Fujin Mountain and Gushi County in Henan.
 The Chinese 2nd Group Army was stationed in Shangcheng, Henan and Macheng, Hubei.
 The Chinese 27th Army Group and the 59th Army were stationed in the Yellow River region, and the 17th Army was deployed in the Xinyang region to organize the defensive works.

 The Japanese attacked in late August with the 2nd Army Group marching from Hefei by two different routes.
 The 13th Division, on the southern route, breached the Chinese 77th Army's defensive line and captured Huoshan, when it turned towards Yejiaji.
-The nearby Chinese 71st Army and the 2nd Army Group made use of their existing positions to resist the Japanese onslaught, which halted the Japanese 13th Division.
+The nearby Chinese 71st Army and the 2nd Army Group made use of their existing positions to resist, which halted the Japanese 13th Division.
 The 16th Division was thus called in to reinforce the attack.
 On 16 September, the Japanese captured Shangcheng.
 The defenders retreated southwards out of the city and used their strategic strongholds in the Dabie Mountains to continue the resistance.
 On 24 October, the Japanese occupied Macheng.

 The 10th Division was the main force in the northern route.
 It breached the Chinese 51st Army's defensive line and captured Liuan on 28 August.
 On 6 September, it captured Gushi and continued its advance westwards.
 The Chinese 27th Army Group and the 59th Army gathered in the Yellow River region to resist.
-After ten days of fierce fighting, the Japanese crossed the Yellow River on 19 September.
+After ten days of fighting, the Japanese crossed the Yellow River on 19 September.
 On the 21st, the Japanese 10th Division defeated the Chinese 17th Group Army and 45th Army and captured Lushan.

 The 10th Division then continued to move westward but met a Chinese counterattack east of Xinyang and was forced to withdraw back to Lushan.
 The Japanese 2nd Army Group ordered the 3rd Division to assist the 10th Division in taking Xinyang.
 On 6 October, the 3rd Division circled back to Xintang and captured the Liulin station of Pinghan Railway.
 On the 12th, the Japanese 2nd Army captured Xinyang and moved south of the Pinghan Railway to attack Wuhan, together with the 11th Army.